Introduction

 First we have to consider that there is no certain date for the birth of Cortina.
 What we know is that the first traces of activity date back to the Mesolithic era, thanks to the discovery of a mummy.
 It was a hunter, buried in the locality of Mondeval, which made it possible to date the human presence in these areas to, at least, 6000 BC.

-Despite the presence, in the near Cadore, of the Paleovenetians and, subsequently, of the Romans, there is no concrete evidence of any permanent settlement in the Ampezzo valley, at least until 1156.
+Despite the presence, in the near Cadore, of the Paleovenetians and, subsequently, of the Romans, there is no concrete evidence of any permanent settlement in the Ampezzo valley, at least until the year 1156.
 This is the date where Ampezzo appears in the first official document.
-It is a sale between Domenico from Treviso and Giovanni from Cadore.
+It is a sale between Domenico da Treviso and Giovanni da Cadore.

 Ancient history of Cortina